sheygs13/basic-typescript-boilerplate/README.md

-# basic-typescript-boilerplate
+# typescript-boilerplate
-A boilerplate for Typescript applications
+Starter repo for Typescript